Our Government > Town Board > Proposed Tree Policy and Draft Local Laws > Proposed Tree Policy and Draft Local Laws

 Proposed Tree Policy and Draft Local Laws

-- Revised Proposed Tree Policy
+- Revised Proposed Tree Policy (text highlighted in red shows changes from preliminary draft)

 - Section 2-9(T) of the Town Code governs tree removal when removal is sought in connection with another activity in which a building permit is required.
 For example, tree removal associated with construction of a new dwelling.